justinmichaud/scala-monad-worksheets/README.md

 Each file has an associated _blank file for you to try for yourself.
 You should fill in the blanks to get the desired result.
 Suggested order is given below.

-You can open these examples as an intellij worksheet file, with the exception of the IO examples which require ammonite.
+You can open these examples as an intellij worksheet file, with the exception of the IO examples which require ammonite for input.

 1) reddit_example - Use Future and Try to request the reddit front page and parse its json
 2) io - Implement an IO monad that allows you to compose operations that have side effects in a pure way, and interpret them later.